ucb-152/lab6/README.md

 ```

 ### Step 6: Program the nki_predict kernel
-Now, we will combine all our kernels to get the probability distribution from the forward pass, and identify our output classes.
+Now, we will combine all our kernels to get the probability distribution from the forward pass and identify our output classes.
 1. Fill in the blank to get the `probs` matrix, which corresponds to the probability of each of the output classes for each of the inputs
 2. Select the index of the highest probability per input (i.e. per row), and place that in the `predictions` array.
 Do not use numpy.argmax or another raw python method for this.
 Use the NKI APIs.
 3. Return the `predictions` array